michtrofimov/DAIseg/README.md

 DAIseg method is created to detect ancient introssed segments using unadmixed outgroup population and several reference archaic genomes(instead of Skov et al'18).

 ## Data preparation
-we need to prepare to files with observations connected with Outgroup and Neanderthals.
+we need to prepare two files with observations connected with Outgroup and Neanderthals obs1.txt and obs2.txt respectively.
+These files contains __sequence_length/ window size__ rows and  __number_observations__ columns.

 ## Estimation of parameters
 There are three main parameters in DAIseg model: